 Summary from Goodreads:

-Dear FTC: I borrowed a copy of this book from my store.
+Dear FTC: I borrowed this book from my library’s Libby/Overdrive service.